Simple browserify boilerplate.

 +--------------------+ +--------------------+

-5. The server reads the object id from the cookie, retrieves relevent data from the session file, processes the request (using the session data as a context, in this case the login) and sends back the data
+credentialscredentials and fetches some relevant data (such as the login, the cart, etc.) and stores them to a session object (persisted as a file on the server)cookie is installed on the client referencing the server side `object idsession cookie is sentobject id from the cookie, retrieves relevent data from the session file, processes the request (using the session data as a context, in this case the login) and sends back the dataA stateless token is a self defined amount of secret signed data.

 Generaly, it is composed of a header, a payload (the data) and the signature.